JotunnheimExile/JotunnheimExile/README.md

-# Greetings, my name is Daniil
+# Greetings, my alias is Jötunn

 ## I aspire to inject my creative vision into code